StackHawk

 Selecting the right API discovery tools plays a massive role in API integration, API management, and many other areas where understanding your entire API portfolio is critical.
 These tools can help ensure that every API connected to your organization is discovered and cataloged, which is a major part of ensuring that APIs are secure.
 Without a thorough understanding of your organization’s APIs, it’s challenging to maintain their compliance, security, and effective utilization.

 This guide will examine how API discovery can streamline many parts of your workflow.
-We’ll compare the top API discovery tools available in 2025, discover their advantages and use cases, and provide the information you need to choose the right solution for discovering APIs within your ecosystem.
+We’ll compare the top API discovery tools available in 2026, look at their advantages and use cases, and provide the information you need to choose the right solution for discovering APIs within your ecosystem.

 What is API Discovery and Why Does It Matter?